PlayeRom/flightgear-addon-which-runway/nasal/Utils/VersionCheck/README.md

     new: func() {
         var obj = {...};

-        g_VersionChecker.registerCallback(Callback.new(obj.newVersionAvailable, obj));
+        g_VersionChecker.registerCallback(Callback.new(obj._newVersionAvailable, obj));

         return obj;
     },
     ```

-    and write the `newVersionAvailable` method and in its body what you want to do with the information about the new version:
+    and write the `_newVersionAvailable` method and in its body what you want to do with the information about the new version:

     ```nasal
     #